CorrelAid/correlaid_website/README.md

 1. Make sure that all the required quality assurance passes on you local machine.
 See [quality assurance tldr](#quality-assurance)
 1. Commit and push your changes to github
-1. Create a PR from you branch to `preview`.
+1. Create a PR from you branch to `main`.
 At this stage all the QA checks in the CI should usually pass automatically if they were successful locally and everything is committed.

-It the PR to `preview` is successfully merged, a dynamic website is deployed reflects the PRs changes and that can be reviewed to decide whether the changes can go to production.
+It the PR to `main` is successfully merged, a [dynamic website](correalaid.pages.dev) is deployed that reflects the PRs changes.
+In addition, a [CD action](https://github.com/CorrelAid/correlaid_website/blob/main/.github/workflows/cd.yaml) is triggered.

-Once one or several PRs with `preview` where successful we'll create a new PR from `preview` to `main`, that will automatically deploy the changes to the production website if successful.
 This will preform a static build of the website and run sum additional tests against that build.
-See the [QA section](#quality-assurance) for details on how to check this locally prior to a PR.
+See the [QA section](#quality-assurance) for details on how to check this locally prior to a PR..
+If the tests suceed, a static version of the website is deployed to [corredlaid.org](correlaid.org)

 ## Dev Setup